Iowa ACTE Awards

 Iowa ACTE Teacher of the Year

 This award recognizes the finest career and technical teachers at the secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
-Members employed as full-time classroom/laboratory CTE teachers at the middle/secondary school level are eligible recipients of this award.
+Candidates employed as full-time classroom/laboratory CTE teachers at the middle/secondary school level are eligible recipients of this award.

 Iowa ACTE Career Guidance Award

 This award recognizes guidance counselors and career development professionals who have made significant contributions to advocate, educate and communicate the value of CTE as a viable career option to a variety of audiences in their communities.
-Members employed as full-time school counselors and/or career development professionals are eligible recipients of this award.
+Candidates employed as full-time school counselors and/or career development professionals are eligible recipients of this award.

-Iowa ACTE Iliff Leu New Teacher of the Year
+Iowa ACTE New Teacher of the Year

 This award recognizes CTE teachers with 3-5 years’ experience (at the middle, secondary or postsecondary level) who have made significant contributions toward innovative and unique career and technical education programs and shown a professional commitment early in their careers.
-Members employed as full-time classroom/laboratory CTE teachers (at the secondary or postsecondary level) who are relatively new to the teaching profession (with 3-5 years’ experience) are eligible recipients of this award.
+Candidates employed as full-time classroom/laboratory CTE teachers (at the secondary or postsecondary level) who are relatively new to the teaching profession (with 3-5 years’ experience) are eligible recipients of this award.